k3rp/voice-input-assistant/README.md

 # Voice Input

-A push-to-talk desktop app that records your voice, sends it to **Google Cloud Speech-to-Text v2**, and automatically pastes the transcription into whatever app has focus.
+A push-to-talk desktop app that records your voice, sends it to **Google Cloud Speech-to-Text**, and automatically pastes the transcription into whatever app has focus.
+Optionally post-processes the transcript with **Gemini** before pasting.

-## Features

-- **Push-to-talk** with a configurable global hotkey (default: `Ctrl + '`)
-- **Auto-paste** — transcribed text is pasted directly into the focused input field
-- **Live volume meter** with adjustable silence threshold
-- **Mouse-following overlays** — a red dot while recording, a spinner while transcribing
-- **Multiple languages** — English, Chinese, Spanish, French, German, Japanese, Korean, Portuguese, Hindi
-- **Cross-platform** — works on macOS, Windows, and Linux

 ## Prerequisites

 - **Python 3.10+**
-- **Google Cloud account** with the Speech-to-Text API enabled
+- **Google Cloud account** with the Speech-to-Text and Vertex AI APIs enabled
 - **gcloud CLI** — [Install guide](https://cloud.google.com/sdk/docs/install)

 ## GCP Setup